shiltemann/CTF-writeups-public/writeup.md

 ![](writeupfiles/chall16/images/02-2.png)
 ![](writeupfiles/chall16/images/04.png)

-but alas, this different egg is still not what we are looking for..
+but alas, this different egg (QRcode reads `qdUX0sgDVjWxiFNifHKE`) is still not what we are looking for..

 ```bash